Clausal — Syntax Design¶

 - it doesn't introduce a new keyword or clobber any identifier

-- double negation is rare in Python code (and where it occurs, spacing makes it legible)
+- double negation is rare in Python code (and if you really want it, type it as '- -x')

 - it is visually prominent and quick to type